core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this specification.
 In particular, the payload of the OSCORE message includes also the counter signature.

+### Supporting Observe ###

+If Observe {{RFC7641}} is supported, for each newly started observation, the client MUST store the value of the 'kid' parameter from the original Observe request.

+The client MUST NOT update the stored value, even in case it is individually rekeyed and receives a new Sender ID from the Group Manager (see {{ssec-wrap-around-partial-iv}}).

 ## Verifying the Request ## {#ssec-verify-request}

 Upon receiving a secure group request, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.